Tejaskadu9067/FoxFeed--News-App/README.md

 3] Learnt about the API json structore and then Categorized the News on the basis of their domain.

-4] Link to the application:
+4] Link to the application: https://fox-feed-news.vercel.app/ [...link might not work as the API i used is a free api and it does not allow to productionize an application with it]

 5] Screenshots: